gabriel447/Gabriel447/README.md

 ### Hi there, I'm Gabriel dos Anjos Senra 👋

 #### About
-I'm a IT Support Analyst.
+I'm a Backend Developer JAVA.

 #### About
 - ⚡️ Main language: `JAVA`